 2009-Present

-The election of Barack Obama President in 2008, ushered in the Second Jim Crow, according to historians.
-As in the 1870s, there is a backlash in America regarding the progress that has been made by African Americans since the Civil Rights Movement or a widely held belief that the chaos inflicted upon people of color during slavery or otherwise has been dealt with successfully by the white power structure.
-This resulted in unemployment in the black community of more than 14 percent during the Great Recession, which remains the highest of all ethnic groups in the country.
+The election of Barack Obama as President in 2008 ushered in the Second Jim Crow, according to historians.
+As was the case in the 1870s, there is a backlash in America regarding the progress that has been made by African Americans since the Civil Rights Movement, or a widely held belief that the horror inflicted upon black people during slavery or otherwise has been dealt with successfully by the white power structure.
+It resulted in unemployment in the black community of more than 14 percent during the Great Recession, which remains the highest of all ethnic groups in the country.
 Additionally, several states passed voter ID laws after the 2008 election, while the Supreme Court gutted the Voting Rights Act of 1965.
-To add insult to injury, the Republican majority in Congress has blocked many of the president's initiatives and refused to bring many of his judicial nominees to a vote in the Senate amid a sharp increase in the number of African American men incarcerated since Obama's election and a noticeable uptick in incidents of police brutality in the black community and elsewhere.
+To add insult to injury, the Republican majority in Congress has blocked many of President Obama's initiatives and refuse to bring many of his judicial nominees to a vote in the Senate amid a sharp increase in the number of African American men incarcerated since Obama's election and a noticeable uptick in incidents of police brutality in the black community and elsewhere.

-America needs to acknowledge the dilemma of race relations today.
-It involves mistreating a minority population by the majority which could spell disaster.
+America needs to acknowledge the dilemma of race relations.
+It involves mistreating a minority population by the majority, which could spell disaster.

-America needs to acknowledge the dilemma of race relations today.
-It involves mistreating a minority population by the majority which could spell disaster.
+America needs to acknowledge the dilemma of race relations.
+It involves mistreating a minority population by the majority, which could spell disaster.